 Contributors and Mitigators of Instability in Health and Medical Lifeline Contributors Mitigators Natural Environment Frequent weather-related disaster events cause emotional distress and tax the mental health of Puerto Rican residents.
 Underutilization of farm lands to grow abundant crops that meet the local need for nutritious food sources contributes to diet-based health problems.
-Public health threats can be minimized through water resource management, vector control, solid waste management, food security and food safety.
+Public health threats can be minimized through water resource management, vector control, materials management, food security and food safety.
 Education and Awareness There is a need to supplement limited access to healthcare with trained community healthcare providers.
 There is a need for better patient transportation coordination and trained staff.
 There is a large migration of the Medical workforce (doctors, nurses, first responders, paramedics, etc.).
-According to the Puerto Rico College of Physicians and Surgeons, an estimated 14,000 medical specialists in the last five years have emigrated There is limited access to preventive programs, including psychosocial support, particularly for low-income Puerto Ricans. common understanding of risk and gather local insight for solutions.
+According to the Puerto Rico College of Physicians and Surgeons, an estimated 14,000 medical specialists in the last five years have emigrated.
+There is limited access to preventive programs, including psychosocial support, particularly for low-income Puerto Ricans.
+Increase stakeholder engagement to communicate common understanding of risk and gather local insight for solutions.
+Build capacity for local entities, municipalities, and regional partnerships to gain access to mitigation assistance through multiple grant programs.
+Leverage community-based knowledge and input compiled by Federal recovery support functions during stakeholder engagements such as HHS-RSF to grasp needs and proposed solutions in healthcare and social services.